 If you want to actually learn someting about path tracing or raytracing, I’d suggest these:

-- “Physically Based Rendering: From Theory to Implementation” by Pharr, Jakob, Humphreys.
+- “Physically Based Rendering: From Theory to Implementation” (free online version) by Pharr, Jakob, Humphreys.
 It’s excellent, and explains pretty much everything.

 - For a much lighter introduction, “Ray Tracing in One Weekend“ and two follow-up minibooks by Shirley are really good (and dirt cheap!).